narayanacharya6/SBU-NLP-HW3/ASSIGNMENT_README.md

   - `constants.py`: Sets project-wide constants for the project.

+# Expectations

+## What to write in code:

+Like assignment 2 you have `TODO(Students) Start` and `TODO(Students) End` annotations.
+You are expected to write your code between those comment/annotations.

+1. Implement the arc-standard algorithm in `parsing_system.py`: `apply` method
+2. Implement feature extraction in `data.py`: `get_configuration_features` method
+3. Implement neural network architecture in `model.py` in `DependencyParser` class: `__init__` and `call` method.
+4. Implement loss function for neural network in `model.py` in `DependencyParser` class: `compute_loss` method.

 ## What experiments to try

-You can try experiments to figure out the effects of following on learning:
+You should try experiments to figure out the effects of following on learning:

 1. activations (cubic vs tanh vs sigmoid)
 2. pretrained embeddings
 3. tunability of embeddings

+and write your findings in the report.

 The file `experiments.sh` enlists the commands you will need to train and save these models.
+In all you will need ~5 training runs, each taking about 30 minutes on cpu.
+See `colab_notes.md` to run experiments on gpu.

 As shown in the `experiments.sh`, you can use `--experiment-name` argument in the `train.py` to store the models at different locations in `serialization_dirs`.
 You can also use `--cache-processed-data` and `--use-cached-data` flags in `train.py` to not generate the training features everytime.
 Please look at training script for details.
 Lastly, after training your dev results will be stored in serialization directory of the experiment with name `metric.txt`.

-Take a look at the report.pdf to find my report and findings as part of this assignment.
+**NOTE**: You will be reporting the scores on development set and submitting to use the test prediction of the configuration that you found the best.
+The labels of test dataset are hidden from you.

+## What to turn in?

+A single zip file containing the following files:

+1. parsing_system.py
+2. data.py
+3. model.py
+4. test_predictions.conll
+5. gdrive_link.txt
+6. report.pdf

+`gdrive_link.txt` should have a link to the `serialization_dirs.zip` of your trained models.

+We will release the exact zip format on piazza in a couple of days.

+### Good Luck!
+UAS